 - It is much easier to walk away from it, just in case you change your mind.

-The key about part-time businesses is flexibility.
+The key to part-time businesses is flexibility.

 It is true that most startups require at least a small amount of seed money.
 The lack of cash should not mean the end of your entrepreneurial dreams.